l-hoang/gimme/README.md

 `GIMME <x>`

-x should be a numeric expression or (TODO) a boolean comparison.
-Will give you it.
+x should be a numeric expression or a boolean comparison.
+Will give you the result on the stack.

 ### Conditionals and Loops